 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Dearborn Bancorp, Inc. reported a Scope 3 emissions intensity of approximately 1,600 kg CO2e per tonne of raw materials used.
-This figure reflects a slight improvement from 2022, where the Scope 3 emissions intensity was about 1,700 kg CO2e per tonne.
+This figure reflects a slight improvement from 2022, where the emissions intensity was about 1,700 kg CO2e per tonne.
 The company has consistently reported similar emissions intensities over the past few years, with 1,600 kg CO2e per tonne in both 2021 and 2020, and a higher intensity of about 2,000 kg CO2e per tonne in 2019.
-Currently, Dearborn Bancorp, Inc. does not disclose any Scope 1 or Scope 2 emissions data, nor does it have specific reduction targets or initiatives outlined in its climate commitments.
-The absence of documented reduction targets suggests that the company may be in the early stages of developing a comprehensive climate strategy.
-As of now, there are no cascaded emissions data or climate commitments from a parent or related organization, indicating that all reported figures are directly from Dearborn Bancorp, Inc. The company’s focus on monitoring and reporting its Scope 3 emissions intensity is a step towards understanding its overall carbon footprint and addressing climate-related impacts.
+Currently, Dearborn Bancorp, Inc. has not established any specific reduction targets or initiatives, nor does it disclose any Scope 1 or Scope 2 emissions data.
+The absence of documented climate pledges or SBTi (Science Based Targets initiative) commitments indicates that the company may still be in the early stages of formalising its climate strategy.
+As emissions data is not cascaded from a parent or related organisation, all reported figures are directly attributed to Dearborn Bancorp, Inc. The company operates within a broader industry context where many organisations are increasingly setting ambitious climate targets, highlighting the importance of developing a robust emissions reduction strategy.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.